 Get the size of a collection

-Getting the size of a collection is pretty easy.
+Getting the size of a collection, meaning the number of entries, is pretty easy.
 Using our earlier pet example, we could say:

 You have {pets.size} different kinds of pets.

 This would then say "You have 3 different kinds of pets" because our pets collection contained a dog, cat, and a small furry thing.